migtools/mig-operator/README.md

   * latest roughly corresponds to alpha stability and stable to beta.
   * Due to a bug in OpenShift 4.1 you will only see two options.
 As a workaround when creating the MigrationController CR in the last step you can add `snapshot_tag: stable` in the `spec` section to use stable images.
 1. Once installation is complete select `Installed Operators` on the left menu
 1. Create a `MigrationController` CR.
-The default vales should be acceptable.
+The default vales should be acceptable for 4.2
+1. For 4.1 add `deprecated_cors_configuration: true` under `spec:`

 ## Operator Installation without OLM
 The same channels are available for use without OLM.
 Do one of the following to install the desired version: